 Contents

-Before creating a drawing, consider who and what for it will be used.
+Before creating a drawing, consider who and what it will be used.

 Key questions to ask